brksnmz/brksnmz.github.io/02_research.markdown

   [pre-reg](https://osf.io/fe2s9){: .button}{:target="_blank"} [pre-print](https://osf.io/ns83r/){: .button}{:target="_blank"}

 - "Collective and Individual Solutions to Environmental Dilemmas: The Effects of Social Trust and Institutional Quality." with Malcolm Fairbrother and Sergio Lo Iacono.
-(Data collection in progress).
+(Manuscript in progress).

+- "Liminality, Social Exclusion, and Segregation: Asylum Seekers and Refugees in the United Kingdom." with Sergio Lo Iacono.
+(Manuscript in progress). [pre-reg](https://osf.io/dtx57){: .button}{:target="_blank"}

 - "Meritocracy, Status Signalling, and Performance Metrics: Behavioural Responses to Inequality." with Fabien Accominotti.
 (Pre-reg in progress).

 - "Redistribution Behaviour: The Role of Merit and Structural Inequality".
-(Pre-reg in progress).

-- "Liminality, Social Exclusion, and Segregation: Asylum Seekers and Refugees in the United Kingdom." with Sergio Lo Iacono.
 (Pre-reg in progress).

 ### Book chapters